paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 **(d) Use of volunteers** In carrying out this part, each area agency on aging shall make use of trained volunteers to expand the provision of the available services described in subsection (b) and, if possible, work in coordination with organizations that have experience in providing training, placement, and stipends for volunteers or participants (such as organizations carrying out Federal service programs administered by the Corporation for National and Community Service), in community service settings.

-**(e) Best Practices** Not later than 1 year after March 25, 2020, and every 5 years thereafter, the Assistant Secretary shall—
+**(e) Best practices** Not later than 1 year after March 25, 2020, and every 5 years thereafter, the Assistant Secretary shall—

 (1) identify best practices relating to the programs carried out under this section and [section 3057k–11 of this title](./chapter-035-programs-for-older-americans.md#section-3057k-11), regarding—